Illinois National Guard Soldier Recognized for Valor in Stopping Multiple Murder Suspect

 |0

-This work, Illinois National Guard Soldier Recognized for Valor in Stopping Multiple Murder Suspect [Image 9 of 9], by PFC Charles Michaels, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Illinois National Guard Soldier Recognized for Valor in Stopping Multiple Murder Suspect, by PFC Charles Michaels, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Illinois National Guard Soldier Recognized for Valor in Stopping Multiple Murder Suspect

 LEAVE A COMMENT